-A key matter in considering how future uses and development may take place on the site is how any changes to either the streetscape or that may be seen from the public domain can be accommodated within the significant setting of the building on the corner of Harris Street and Broadway and in relation to the three other corner buildings that adjoin it.
+A key matter in considering how future uses and development may take place on and around the site is how potential changes to the streetscape form of the buildings - which may include recovery of earlier forms or new works - can be accommodated within the significant townscape setting of the building on the corner of Harris Street and Broadway and in relation to the three other corner buildings that adjoin it.
+Potential future works may include changes to the entry points into the building, awnings, shopfronts and how the street frontages are activated.